 The 6 hour drive was mainly on winding roads.
 Having left at 8am when we stopped for lunch we were glad to have broken the back of it.
 It was a local restaurant serving only Madagascan dishes, Patrick helped us translate enough of the menu to know that we’d ordered chicken and rice.
 It was the best meal we’d had and by far the cheapest.

 The clouds started to get thicker and darker as we got closer to Ramomafana.
 Patrick said it might rain and that we’d need our rain jackets.
 Which would have been fine, if we’d packed them.
-We fully realised as there was a short heavy shower that night that we aren’t really kitted for a rainforest.
+It became fully apparent as there was a short heavy shower that night that we aren’t really kitted for a rainforest.

 We found a hotel with cabins on a hill side.
 It was actually flat this time.

 We’d come to visit the National Park.
 Guides are compulsory so the hotel called us one while we settled in.
-We decided with him to do a night walk and to leave at 7am the next morning when the park opened.
-This left us with a couple of hours to go and explore the village and to score batteries for our torches.
+We talked through our options and decided with him to do a night walk with him and to leave at 7am the next morning when the park opened to explore it.
+This left us with a couple of hours to explore the village and to score batteries for our torches.

 The night walk takes place on the road by the National Park entrance.
 We picked up our guide in the village as we went through and he spent the journey up telling us what we were looking for (brown mouse lemur, chameleons and frogs).
 Everyone goes to the same place so there were quite a few groups but our guide was good at taking us away from them.
 We started with the frogs and then we found small chameleons (finger sized), we finally saw a brown mouse lemur which moved super fast, a rat and finally some very cool big sleeping chameleons.
 Very hard to photo but we got some snaps for memories.